operator-framework/olm-docs/content/en/docs/Reference/file-based-catalogs.md

 A bundle object property can contain inlined data using the `value.data` field, which must the base64-encoded string of that manifest

 Alternately, a bundle object property can be a reference to a file relative to the location of file in which the bundle is declared.
-Any referenced files must be within the declarative config root.
+Any referenced files must be within the catalog root.

 The `olm.bundle.object` property [cue][cuelang-spec] schema is:
 ```cue